-While the role of the Government of India in neglecting the “Safety & security of Journalists”, covering risk zone has been writ large for over decades since independence, the apathy of the news agencies in the private sector to provide safety and security to working Journalists in risk zone is deplorably apparent.
-Another interesting dimension to this grossly neglected area is that no media Organization carries out any protest campaign or movement, even if its own Journalists are killed.
-It is true that the killing of Journalists in India is very high compared with other countries in South-Asia and in other parts of the world.
+While the role of the Government of India in neglecting the “Safety and security of Journalists”, covering risk zone has been writ large for over decades ever since the independence of the country, the apathy of the news agencies in the private sector to provide safety and security to working journalists in risk zone is deplorably apparent.
+Another interesting dimension to this grossly neglected area is that no media organization has carried out any protest campaign or movement, even if its own journalists are killed.
+It is true that the killing of journalists in India is very high compared with other countries in South-Asia and in other parts of the world.

-The report of PTI in 2015 and 2016 also said that most of the murders of Journalists remained mysterious and unsolved.
+The report of PTI in 2015 and 2016 also stated that most of the cases involving the killing of journalists remained shrouded in mysteries and unsolved.
 Actually, in many cases, the trial of the accused did not even take off.
-The latest report of CPJ said that about 11 Journalists identified as working on corruption and politics were killed in the last 10 years and their murder mystery is not yet resolved by the police.
-It means that they were perfectly planned murders destined to escape from the long arms of law.
+The latest report of CPJ stated that about 11 journalists identified as working on corruption and politics were killed in the last 10 years and their murder mystery is not yet resolved by the police.
+The status of the cases implies that they were perfectly planned murders and ensured to escape from the long arms of the law.

-On January 29, 2021, the Editors Guild of India condemned the “intimidating manner” in which the police of Uttar Pradesh and Madhya Pradesh have registered cases against journalists and editors for reporting the violence during a tractor rally protest by farmers in Delhi on 26th January 2021.
+On January 29, 2021, the Editors Guild of India condemned the “intimidating manner” in which the police of Uttar Pradesh and Madhya Pradesh have registered cases against journalists and editors for reporting the violence during a tractor rally protest by farmers in Delhi on January 26, 2021.
 The FIR was filed against, India Today journalist Rajdeep Sardesai, National Herald’s senior consulting editor Mirnal Pande, Quami Awaz editor, Zafar Agha, The Caravan magazine’s editor and founder Paresh Nath, The Caravan’s editor Anant Nath and its executive editor Vinod K Jose.
-On Saturday, February 13, the office of a leading Manipuri local daily “Poknapham” was attacked by hand grenade by an unknown woman for the reason unknown to the said media house.
+On Saturday, February 13, the office of a leading Manipuri local daily “Poknapham” and The People's Chronicle was attacked with a hand grenade lobbed at the office by an unknown woman for the reason unknown to the said media house.